EranSch/piSwitcher/README.md

 5. `node app.js` to launch
 6. Visit http://localhost:9000 to try out

 NOTE: By default, the piface will be stubbed so you don't need a Rasppi to test this.
-To run on a device with a PiFace, run `NODE_ENV=production node app.ks`
+To run on a device with a PiFace, run `NODE_ENV=production node app.js`

 Demo